 Long-form over Short-form:

 Surely not!
 But it’s true.
 Longer content (2000-3000 words) means more opportunities for SEO, and subsequently better conversion rates.
 This is because they’re good for backlinks and organic links.
 Readers can pull mass information from a long-form post (hyperlinks), and their repost quality is endless.
 With regards to the actual content, an estimated 4% of visitors will read it all the way through, therefore the other 96% need nurturing by giving them exactly what they’re looking for.

 Pleasing the Audience:

 Giving your audience what they want – this is how to improve blog traffic consistently.
-Provide the information that audiences feel they need and can get from only one source.
+Provide the information that audiences feel they need and can get from only one source…you.

 Patel’s “7 Proven Strategies to Increase your Blogs Traffic by 206%” suggests using a three-pronged model to entice audiences to a website, and ultimately purchasing a service or product.
 These are Awareness, Consideration, and Purchase.